Aki-07/Aki-07/README.md

 - 🧩 Architecting **Tesseract** — self-evolving multi-agent capsule battles
 - 🎨 Developing **AI PhotoBooth** — photorealistic compositing with SDXL-Lightning & IC-Light
-- 🔬 Researching **Knowledge Distillation** for Small Language Models
+- 🔬 Researching on LLMs, SLMs on agentic era
 - 🧪 Contributor to **pytest-smart-rerun** and open-source tooling at Sahaj
 - 🧭 Exploring **LangGraph**, **Diffusers**, and **MLX optimization on Apple Silicon**